api3dao/old-api3-docs/docs/next/airnode/implementation.md

 # {{$frontmatter.title}}

 [[toc]]
+<div class="toc-label">Table of Contents</div>

-*See the article, [Getting to know Airnode](https://medium.com/api3/getting-to-know-airnode-162e50ea243e) for a technical overview of the software.*
+*See the article, [Getting to know Airnode](https://medium.com/api3/getting-to-know-airnode-162e50ea243e) for a technical overview of the Airnode software.*

 ## Statelessness